radcortez/graal-microservices/README.md

 ---
 **NOTE**:

-When running Node or Ruby commands, make sure that you use the the binaries from the bin folder inside GraalVM.
+When running Node or Ruby commands, make sure that you use the binaries from the bin folder inside GraalVM.
 You can set a `GRAAL_HOME` to point to Graal installation folder and then use it to reference the specific binaries easier.

 ---